 - Chemical burns.

 Whatever type of injury you have sustained, if it can be shown to have been caused as a result of someone else’s health and safety breach, you could be compensated for your suffering.
 We are happy to review any claim for free and explain your options.
-If you would like to discuss how we could help you, please call the number above today.
+If you would like to discuss health and safety claims against employers with a specialist, please call the number above today.

 It is now time to move on to look at potential compensation figures for accident at work claims.
 It is important to state that claims vary from case to case.
 Therefore, our compensation table below should be used for guidance only at this point.
 After your claim has been properly assessed, we should be able to provide a more accurate compensation estimate.